Can your diet change the course of Graves’ disease?

 Supplements to cool down inflammation:

 - Alpha lipoic acid: ALA is a VERY potent anti-inflammatory agent which has been shown to help reduce blood sugar levels, reduce inflammatory markers and help with weight loss.

 - Quercetin (with bromelain): Quercetin is another powerful anti-inflammatory agent and is especially powerful when coupled with bromelain.
 Bromelain and quercetin can also help improve immune function and improve the GI tract as well.
 Take 1-2 caps each day for best results.

 Supplements to ease immune function:

-- Zinc picolinate: Zinc is a mineral that many people are deficient in (especially thyroid patients).
+- Zinc: Zinc is a mineral that many people are deficient in (especially thyroid patients).
 Zinc plays a very important role in immune regulation, it’s also a potent anti-inflammatory and anti-oxidant.
 Taking zinc can actually help normalize thyroid function as well.
 When using zinc, stick to these forms: zinc chelate, zinc monomethionine, zinc gluconate, zinc acetate, and zinc citrate (avoid all other forms for thyroid health).
 Your dose should be around 8 to 15mg per serving.

 - Selenium: Zinc should almost always be taken in combination with selenium due to how they interact with one another.
 In clinical studies, selenium has been shown to reduce thyroid antibodies and also has many of the same benefits that zinc has.
 Take 75 to 150 mcg per day for best results.